 According to the Bureau of Labor Statistics, the demand for advanced practice nurses and other MSN-prepared RNs is expected to increase in coming years because of an aging U.S. population and healthcare policy changes.
 South Carolina is no different from the rest of the country in this regard.

-Nursing education is a priority in the state, and in 2007, the Critical Needs Nursing Initiative Act was created to address the nursing faculty shortage.
 For more information, check out the South Carolina Board of Nursing and the South Carolina Nurses Association.

 Programs to consider:

 Clemson University (Clemson, SC).
 Clemson offers a number of MSN tracks in advanced practice, including those with a focus on gerontology.
 There are also non-clinical tracks such as administration and education.